-The following article overlaps much of Dr. McCallum’s presentation at the 17th Annual Oley Consumer/Clinician Conference held this summer in Buena Park, CA. A videotape of his full presentation is now available from Oley’s Videotape Library; simply complete the form inserted in this issue.
+The following article overlaps much of Dr. McCallum’s presentation at the 17th Annual Oley Consumer/Clinician Conference held in Buena Park, California.
+A videotape of his full presentation is available from Oley’s Videotape Library; direct requests to email@example.com.
 Many thanks to Dr. McCallum for speaking at the conference and authoring this article.
-For more information on this topic, internet fans may want to visit some websites dedicated to gastroparesis patients; links to these and other helpful sites can be found on Oley’s website.

 Gastroparesis is a syndrome characterized by the impaired transit of food from the stomach to the duodenum in the absence of mechanical obstruction.
 Although several conditions can contribute to impaired gastric motility, diabetes mellitus is the most common cause of gastroparesis.
 Patients may also have idiopathic gastroparesis with no clearly identifiable cause; up to one-third of these patients have viral-induced gastroparesis.
 Patients who undergo gastric surgery may develop gastroparesis, especially those who have had preoperative gastric outlet obstruction as a complication of peptic ulcer disease.
 Other GI surgeries, rheumatologic disorders and neurological disorders, can all contribute to delayed gastric emptying, as can abdominal malignancies.
 Patients with pseudo-obstruction often have delayed gastric emptying as well.